 Mystery.
 Murder.
 And half a century of suspense

 Black magic was blamed when four teenagers found a woman's skeleton in a tree in wartime Worcestershire.
 More than 50 years on, her story still haunts this corner of the Midlands.
 But who did put Bella in the Witch Elm?
-And why can't they let her rest?
+And why can't they let her rest in peace?

 Behind them, fenced off with barbed wire, the crumbling stone obelisk of the Hagley Hall estate teetered heavenwards, as it has done for 200 years.
 On it, a sinister piece of fresh graffito gleamed in the half-light: "Who put Bella in the Witch Elm?"

 For Hagley-dwellers - and especially for those who remember the village before the post-war expansion of Birmingham forcibly connected it to the modern world - those words have a dark significance.
 They refer to a story which retains an unsettling force in these parts.

 It begins on a sunny April Sunday in 1943, when four teenage boys from nearby Stourbridge went birds'-nesting in Hagley Wood.
 Their quest took them to an old, hollow wych-hazel - also known as a wych-elm, on account of its size and age.
 For a minute or two they climbed and searched.
 Then one of them, Bob Farmer, gave a cry: from out of the tree, a white skull was grinning at him.
 "There was a small patch of rotting flesh on the forehead with lank hair attaching to it, and the two front teeth were crooked," he later stated.